The geometry of the space of branched Rough Paths: Applications

-Directly applying \Cref{thm:charext} to the Butcher-Connes-Kreimer Hopf algebra $\HH$ we obtain \begin{crl} Given $\gamma\in\,]0,1[$ with $\gamma^{-1}\notin\N$ and a family of $\gamma$-Hölder paths $(x^i:i=1,\dotsc,d)$, there exists a branched rough path $X$ above $(x^i:i=1,\dotsc,d)$, i.e. $X:[0,1]^2\to G^N$ is such that $\langle X_{st},\dtR<i>\rangle = x_t^i-x_s^i$ for all $i=1,\dotsc,d$. \end{crl}
+Directly applying \Cref{thm:charext} to the Butcher-Connes-Kreimer Hopf algebra $\HH$ we obtain \begin{crl} Given $\gamma\in\,]0,1[$ with $\gamma^{-1}\notin\N$ and a family of $\gamma$-Hölder paths $(x^i:i=1,\dotsc,d)$, there exists a branched rough path $X$ above $(x^i:i=1,\dotsc,d)$, i.e. $X\colon[0,1]^2\to G^N$ is such that $\langle X_{st},\dtR<i>\rangle = x_t^i-x_s^i$ for all $i=1,\dotsc,d$. \end{crl}

-We end this section with a final remark \begin{rmk} Given the level of generality in which \Cref{thm:charext} is developed, our results also apply to the case when $\HH$ is a combinatorial Hopf algebra as defined in \cite{Curry2018}.
+\begin{rmk} Given the level of generality in which \Cref{thm:charext} is developed, our results also apply to the case when $\HH$ is a combinatorial Hopf algebra as defined in \cite{Curry2018}.
 In particular, we also have a construction theorem for \emph{planarly branched rough paths} \cite{Curry2018} which are characters over Munthe-Kaas and Wright's Hopf algebra of Lie group integrators \cite{Munthe-Kaas2008}. \end{rmk}